 Whether you are moving to the cloud, refreshing equipment, moving offices and/or datacenters, or simply cleaning house, properly discarding of old machines can be a tough task.
 The complexity of decommissioning IT assets only becomes more of a burden when you’re working in a highly regulated industry sector.

 HIPAA & PCI Compliance are the most common regulations that require documentation of decommissioned assets to ensure confidentiality of patient records and consumer information.
-Along with our friends at XTechnology Global, we’ve compiled 7 helpful tips for retiring hardware legally and safely for all involved:
+Our friends at XTechnology Global have compiled 7 helpful tips for retiring hardware legally and safely for all involved:

 1. Create a Log or Checklist to Document the Entire Decommissioning Process

 Your IT service desk should establish a logbook that centralizes all information on decommissioned IT assets.
 The log should include the identification of all destroyed equipment, the date it was decommissioned, as well as meticulous detail on the steps taken during the process.
 Also, provide a checklist of what needs to be done according to company policy and compliance regulations.
 These steps will ensure that the workers responsible don’t overlook crucial components to the process.
 Even simple oversight can come back to haunt you in the form of costly fines.
 If you have opted to work with a 3rd party, ensure they have experience in documentation and asset audit logs, including machine serial numbers, makes & models, and asset tags.

 Before taking any action, you should confirm the identity of the hardware to be destroyed.
 If you have an IT asset management system in place, this should be easy.
 Make sure it is the right piece of equipment and include who the user(s) were in your log book.
 This ensures you know exactly what types of data were stored on the machine, since you know the user’s access level and job title.
 This documentation will later serve as your proof that the equipment was indeed disposed of according to company policy and compliance.